-Creativoices Productions conducted an advanced voice acting workshop on March 28, at its headquarters in Makati City.
+Creativoices Productions conducted an advanced voice acting workshop on March 28 as this content mentions that voice acting is also an essential field of acting, at its headquarters in Makati City.
 The workshop was facilitated by Voiceworx Director Brian Ligsay, and Creativoices CEO and Filipino motivational speaker Pocholo “The VoiceMaster” Gonzales.

 The whole-day intensive workshop was intended for Voiceworx graduates and those with some experience in dubbing and voiceover.
 Ten participants experienced this comprehensive voice workshop to sharpen their voice acting skills, particularly in dubbing and voiceovers.

 The day started with an introduction and an icebreaker, and a motivational talk by the VoiceMaster.
 He set the mood for the participants to develop a deeper appreciation for the art of voice acting.
 Pocholo shared the stories of how the industry has grown in his 20 years of being in it, and how their voice acting school has opened the doors to all who used to just dream to become voice artists.

 Then came Voiceworx Director Brian Ligsay, who started the intense training with a unique get-to-know-you activity.
 A thorough discussion about the voice acting industry followed, where Brian gave a high-level overview of voice acting history and trends.
 The presentation gave the participants a huge awareness on the world of opportunities that await them.

 After a quick break, the students went through various voice exercises to improve their breathing, pitch range, and articulation.
 The exercises prepared them for a mock recording at the latter part of the workshop.